LocalPantry/localpantry/README.md

 localpantry
 ===========

-LocalPantry is a platform to help broken connections between consumers and local prducers
+LocalPantry is a platform to help broker connections between consumers and local prducers